LarisaPk/Birdnest_back/README.md

 - Data about pilots in NDZ should be stored for 10 minutes from when their drone was last seen by the equipment.
 - Process the incoming GET requests, generate and send the response to the client.
 JSON format.

-- GET All the drones from the past snapshot /api/drones/now
+- GET All the drones from the past snapshot<br />
+  ~/api/drones/now

-- GET All the drones in NDZ the past snapshot api/drones/ndz
+- GET All the drones in NDZ the past snapshot<br />
+  ~api/drones/ndz<br />
   (not in use atm by the frontend though, used during development for testing)

-- GET All the pilots in NDZ for the past 10 munutes /api/pilots
+- GET All the pilots in NDZ for the past 10 munutes<br />
+  ~/api/pilots

 ## Getting Started